 It defined her.
 It was all she ever had.
 She had no idea how to continue without it.
-Her life felt purposeless and frozen.
 She wanted it back more than anything else in this World.
 And, try as she may, she just wasn’t able to have it anymore.
-She unceasingly mourned its absence.
+She mourned its absence, unceasingly.

 She had heard them say, “You can take her out of it, but you can’t take it out of her”.

 She believed what they said.
 She heard what she believed.

 And then rather atypically, she chimed.
 Like she had unraveled a clue.

 Maybe she knew where it was or where it could be?
 Maybe she had known it all along.
 She was convinced it could be found at The nonplace.
 She recalled having been there herself.
 The nonplace lay amid the past and the present.
 The nonplace was her most favorite place.
 She believed, if she visited the nonplace she would find it; awaiting her arrival.